 If you are looking for the best 4 day London itinerary, you have come to the right place!
 Planning the perfect London itinerary doesn’t have to be difficult, and this guide will make it easy for you!
 I consider myself a seasoned Londoner to a degree.
 An adventurer to the core, whenever I’m in a new city, I gravitate to the experiences and activities that are not constantly listed as “must-sees” in every guidebook on the shelf.
+This is what sets this 4 days in London Itinerary apart from others you may see on the web!

 Depending on how much you want to do during your trip to London, consider looking into a London Pass where you pay a flat fee and you get admission to many of the experiences suggested below instead of paying individually.
 Check out London Pass.